MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Microsoft.Graph.Identity.DirectoryManagement.md

 Invoke action validateProperties

 ### [Update-MgAdministrativeUnit](Update-MgAdministrativeUnit.md)
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+Update entity in administrativeUnits

 ### [Update-MgAdministrativeUnitExtension](Update-MgAdministrativeUnitExtension.md)
-The collection of open extensions defined for this Administrative Unit.
+The collection of open extensions defined for this administrative unit.
 Nullable.

 ### [Update-MgAdministrativeUnitScopedRoleMember](Update-MgAdministrativeUnitScopedRoleMember.md)
-Scoped-role members of this Administrative Unit.
+Scoped-role members of this administrative unit.
-HTTP Methods: GET (list scopedRoleMemberships), POST (add scopedRoleMembership), DELETE (remove scopedRoleMembership).

 ### [Update-MgContact](Update-MgContact.md)
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+Update entity in contacts

 ### [Update-MgContract](Update-MgContract.md)
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+Update entity in contracts

 ### [Update-MgDevice](Update-MgDevice.md)
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+Update entity in devices

 ### [Update-MgDeviceCommand](Update-MgDeviceCommand.md)
 Set of commands sent to this device.